doloresjuliana/pibiapp/README.md

     Create folders to archive by application and module.

     Share the link with Nextcloud users that belong to the group corresponding to the module

+    Tag in Nextcloud the attached files taking into account the application, the modules, the identifier of the transaction and other related data

 ### License